esteinebrey/ScheduleBuilder/README.md

 <img src="pageDisplay/adminPage.PNG" />

 Admin users can add users by using a modal that comes up when the Add User button is clicked.
 They can edit a user using a modal that comes up when the pencil icon of their row is pressed.
 They can delete a user by pressing the trash can of their row.
-Also, they can filter out rows by using the input box above the button.
+Also, they can filter out rows by using the input box with the search icon above the button.

+An error message will be shown if an administrator tries to edit a user so that their username is the same as another user's username.
+Usernames must be unique.
+Also, an error message will be shown if an administrator tries to delete their own account.

 ### Course Maintenance Page